Sustainable city: Emphasis on proximity

 Created by eco-friendly urban planning, the concept of urban proximity is an essential element of current and future sustainable transportation systems.
 This requires that cities be built and added onto with appropriate population and landmark density so that destinations are reached with reduced time in transit.
 This reduced time in transit allows for reduced fuel expenditure and also opens the door to alternative means of transportation such as bike riding and walking.
 Furthermore, close proximity of residents and major landmarks allows for the creation of efficient public transportation by eliminating long sprawled out routes and reducing commute time.
 This in turn decreases the social cost to residents who choose to live in these cities by allowing them more time with families and friends instead by eliminating part of their commute time.

 Melbourne is leading the way in creating the 20-minute neighbourhood where biking, walking or using public transport can get you to work, shops or a government agency within 20 minutes.
 Paris is experimenting with a similar concept in the Rue de Rivoli area where travel time for any destination is capped at 15 minutes.

-See also: Compact city and Pocket neighborhood

 Diversity in modes of transportation

 Sustainable transportation emphasizes the use of a diversity of fuel-efficient transportation vehicles in order to reduce greenhouse emissions and diversity fuel demand.
 Due to the increasingly expensive and volatile cost of energy, this strategy has become very important because it allows a way for city residents to be less susceptible to varying highs and lows in various energy prices.

-Among the different modes of transportation, the use alternative energy cars and widespread installation of refueling stations has gained increasing importance, while the creation of centralized bike and walking paths remains a staple of the sustainable transportation movement.
+Among the different modes of transportation, the use of alternative energy cars and widespread installation of refueling stations has gained increasing importance, while the creation of centralized bike and walking paths remains a staple of the sustainable transportation movement.

 Tesla is one of the pioneers in creating electric vehicles, which is said to reduce CO_{2} footprints of cars.
 More companies globally are developing their own versions of electric cars and public transport to promote sustainable transportation.